Services and Procedures

 What is dentistry and what are examples of dental conditions?

 Dentistry is a branch of medicine that treats and helps in the management of conditions such as painful, damaged or missing teeth, mouth sores, and gum disease.
-Dentists are also active in the prevention of disease and the deterioration of the oral cavity.
+Dentists and dental specialists are also active in the prevention of disease and the deterioration of the oral cavity.

 An important part of their patient management involves giving advice and administering care to ensure that their patients maintain good dental hygiene.
 Regular brushing and flossing, a good diet and regular check-ups contribute to maintaining the health of the oral cavity.

 Dental surgeons also perform tooth extraction, cavity filling, scaling, and polishing and minor surgical procedures such as root canal.Request an appointment with a dental specialist today.

 When should you see a dental specialist?

 If you or your loved ones are experiencing any of the following oral health symptoms, you might consider consulting a dental specialist: